remykarem/remykarem.github.io/books-src/networking-book/src/osi-layer-6/ssh/setup.md

 A private key ("**host key**"), held by the server, is used for host authentication.
 It is typically stored in the server's `/etc/ssh`.

+The corresponding public key is shared with the client _during the initial connection_.
+The client then stores this key typically in `~/.ssh/known_hosts`.

 ~~~admonish info title="Host key algorithms"
 These are the algorithms that the server will advertise to the client for host authentication.